-Since to us, Mexico was merely a place of transit, we didn’t have a solid plan for what we were going to do while we were there.
+Since Mexico was merely a place of transit, we didn’t have a solid plan for what we were going to do while we were there.
 It was all free and easy!
 We randomly picked our hotel and found out when we got there that we were based in Centro Historico, which I highly recommend.

 It’s the historical center of Mexico City and extremely walkable.
 Many of the places that we’ve photographed, we didn’t know what they were until we got back home.
 There was so many things to see and experience.
 I reckon that you would have your own completely unique set of experience if you were to go on a different walking trail so have fun and go explore!
 That was exactly what we did – our main fixed points were El Mayor, our lunch place and our hotel at the end of the day to pick up our backpacks before heading to the airport.